Shelter and Housing Facilities

 A range of shelter and housing programs and services are provided to persons in Baltimore County who are homeless.
 These include emergency shelters, domestic violence shelters, cold weather shelters, transitional shelters and rapid re-housing and permanent supportive housing.
 People seeking access to these services must be referred through the County’s coordinated intake system.

 If you are seeking these services for yourself or to aid another person in accessing services, call 410-853-3000, option 2.

-Baltimore County has four year round facilities that provide emergency shelter for people who are homeless, providing a total of 348 beds.
+Baltimore County has four year-round facilities that provide emergency shelter for people who are homeless, providing a total of 348 beds.
 The Department of Planning’s Neighborhood Improvement Division maintains an active oversight role while allocating annual funding to non-profit organizations who manage the day to day operations of the shelters.
-These shelters include:
+These shelters are listed below.

 Eastside Family Shelter – operated by the Community Assistance Network (CAN)